lynk-design/lynk/docs/foundations/color.md

 # Color Tokens

 Color tokens help maintain consistent use of color throughout your app.
-Lynk provides palettes for theme colors and primitives that you can use as a foundation for your design system.
+Lynk's color language functions around having one primary color that is used for positive actions and major affordances, while themed state colors and neutrals help create a clean minimalist hierarchy.
+Primitives should only be used to expand the color language hierarchy when necessary.

 Color tokens are referenced using the `--lynk-color-{name}-{n}` CSS custom property, where `{name}` is the name of the palette and `{n}` is the numeric value of the desired swatch.